-1. THE EXORCIST (1973)
+1. The Exorcist (1973)

 By the time Cloverfield's (2008) handheld photography was churning stomachs a decade later, theaters wisely posted signs warning of a "roller coaster" effect.
 Instead of barf bags, theaters handed out refunds.

-3. 127 HOURS (2010)
+3. 127 Hours (2010)

 From the get-what-you-pay-for department: Audiences that streamed in for director Danny Boyle’s account of hiker Aron Ralston, who got himself wedged in a cave and had to amputate his own arm with a pocketknife, found themselves bearing witness to James Franco wedged in a cave and amputating his own arm with a pocketknife.
 Many, many people fainted; some vomited; one person fainted, was hauled away in an ambulance, and returned to the theater to declare the film “excellent.”

-4. RESERVOIR DOGS (1992)
+4. Reservoir Dogs (1992)

 It’s not necessarily shocking that the unflinching violence of a Quentin Tarantino movie would prompt audience evacuations: 1994’s Pulp Fiction lost patrons when Uma Thurman got a shot of adrenaline in her heart.
 But Reservoir Dogs is notable for the people it pulled from their seats.
-When Michael Madsen’s character began an unsolicited ear amputation of a hostage during an industry screening, the late Wes Craven (creator of The Last House on the Left and A Nightmare on Elm Street) fled the theater.
+When Michael Madsen’s character began an unsolicited ear amputation of a hostage during an industry screening, the late Wes Craven (creator of The Last House on the Left and A Nightmare on Elm Street) reportedly fled the theater.

-5. FREAKS (1932)
+5. Freaks (1932)

-6. IRREVERSIBLE (2002)
+6. Irréversible (2002)